kingzamzon/docs/docs/SDK/examples.md

 ---
-sidebar_position: 4
+sidebar_position: 3
 ---

 # Examples

-## Gated React app
+## Gating dynamic and interactive content inside a React app

-This example code shows how to lock an entire react app behind a Lit JWT.
+This example code shows how to lock an entire React app behind a Lit JWT.

 https://github.com/LIT-Protocol/lit-locked-react-app-minimal-example

-## Minimal JWT verification example
+## Minimal JWT verification example to gate dynamic content on a server

 This repo is a minimal example to: